 Skin Penetration Study Protocol: this test method has been designed to provide information on absorption of a test substance applied to the surface of a skin sample separating the two chambers (a donor chamber and a receptor chamber) of a diffusion cell.
 In vivo viable human skin has been used.
 The skin has been shown to have the capability to metabolize some chemicals during percutaneous absorption.
 In this case, metabolites of the test chemical in the epidermis and under epidermis may be analyzed by appropriate methods.
-A quantity of 3000 µg of Nicomenthyl (in Caprylic Capric Triglyceride) is used as test substance and applied to the test system (HRE).
-This application should mimic a human exposure of 6000 µg/cm2.
-The temperature must be constant because it affects the passive diffusion of chemicals.
-The absorption of a test substance during a given time period (24h) is measured by HPLC analysis of the receptor fluid and the distribution of the test substance and its main metabolite (Niacin) in the test system and their absorption profiles with time are presented in appropriate graphic formats at 15 min, 30 min, 1h, 2h, 4h, 8h, 24 h after application.
+A quantity of 3000 µg of Nicomenthyl (in Caprylic Capric Triglyceride) is applied to a 0.5 cm2 surface of RHE (i.e. equivalent to an exposure of 6000 µg/cm2 of the test substance).
+Temperature must be kept constant throughout the whole test.
+The absorption of Nicomenthyl during a given time period (24h) is measured by HPLC analysis of the receptor fluid.
+Furthermore, the distribution of Nicomenthyl and its main metabolite (Niacin) in the test system and their absorption profiles are presented in appropriate graphic formats at intervals of 15 min, 30 min, 1h, 2h, 4h, 8h, 24 h after application.

-HPLC analysis revealed a total amount of 254 μg of released Niacin having penetrated the skin barrier (from the initial 1413 μg contained in the 3000 μg applied dose of Nicomenthyl), i.e. a Niacin absorption rate of approx. 18% of the applied dose in 24 hours (= 0.75% per hour).
-These results are very significant, especially if compared to the absorption rate of the commonly used Niacinamide (another form of Vit.
-B3), which is only 11% of the applied dose in 120 hours (0.09% per hour); or to the absorption rate of pure Niacin itself, which is less than 1% of the applied dose in 120 hours (less than 0.008% per hour).*
+HPLC analysis revealed a total amount of 254 μg of released Niacin having penetrated the skin barrier (from the initial 1413 μg contained in the 3000 μg applied dose of Nicomenthyl), i.e. a Niacin absorption rate of approx. 18% of the applied dose in 24 hours.
+These results are very significant, especially if compared to the absorption rate of the commonly used Nicotinamide (another form of Vit.
+B3), which is only 11% of the applied dose in 120 hours (i.e. 2.2% in 24 hours); or to the absorption rate of pure Niacin itself, which is less than 1% of the applied dose in 120 hours (i.e. less than 0.2% in 24 hours).*

 *Cfr.: ABSORPTION OF SOME ORGANIC COMPOUNDS THROUGH THE SKIN IN MAN - Robert J. Feldmann, Howard J. Maibach.